-Pyloroplasty is a surgical procedure to widen the opening in the lower part of the stomach (pylorus) so that the stomach contents can empty into the small intestine (duodenum).
+Pyloroplasty is surgery to widen the opening in the lower part of the stomach (pylorus) so that stomach contents can empty into the small intestine (duodenum).

 The pylorus is a thick, muscular area.
-When it thickens, food is not able to pass through.
+When it thickens, food cannot pass through.

 The surgery usually takes 1 - 2 hours.